 - In determining the long-term incentive component of section 16 officer compensation, consider, as deemed necessary or appropriate by the Committee from time to time, the Company’s performance and shareholder return; the value of similar incentive awards to executives at comparable companies; awards given in previous years; and other relevant matters.

-- Authorize and approve any employment agreements (including change-in-control and severance agreements) with section 16 officers.
+- Authorize and approve any new or materially amended employment agreements (including change-in-control and severance agreements) with section 16 officers.

 - Approve all equity compensation awards made to section 16 officers.

 - Review all equity compensation awards made to non-section 16 executives by the CEO acting as a one person committee pursuant to a delegation of authority by the Board of Directors.

 - Approve the aggregate total of equity awards made to non-section 16 executives as part of the Company’s annual equity grant.